 With the data volumes increasing at an exponential rate, modern Database Systems have gained immense popularity owing to their ease of use and performance advantages.
 MariaDB and MySQL are popular Database Management Systems known for their robust nature and ability to process large amounts of data.

 MySQL is an open-source Relational Database Management System from the house of Oracle.
 It is one of the pioneer database solutions, with many valuable features.
 MariaDB is a comparatively newer solution and comes out to be a lightweight version of MySQL with more features and better handling ability of complex data.

 Organizations prefer MariaDB over MySQL in some cases and migrating data from MySQL to MariaDB allows them to explore and work faster on data.

-This article provides a guide on MySQL, MariaDB, and steps to migrate data from MySQL to MariaDB in detail.
-The process to migrate data from MySQL to MariaDB is a 4 step process.
+This article provides a guide on MySQL, MariaDB, and steps to migrate MySQL to MariaDB in detail.
+The process to convert MySQL to MariaDB is a 4 step process.